dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 submit assignments, complete assessments, and view your grades.
 Personal Data accessible through the BBlearn REST interface can include information such as your name, email address, submited assignments, grades, and last access to the BBlearn site.

-## What You Agree to by taking our biostatistics course
-We consider that the legal basis for using your personal information as set out in this Privacy Notice are as follows:
+BBlearn's privacy commitments include that students own their own data, data privacy is a fundamental right for all individuals, BBlearn does not sell student data, and innovation guided by privacy by design.
+We at the Dampier Lab adhere to BBlearn's philosophy on the privacy of student data.

+## What Information We Collect
 Our use of your personal information is necessary to perform our obligations with you as a student of the biostatistics course, MIIM-517.
 Examples of obligations include grading, reading student comments on problem sets where help is needed, checking student work, evaluating where many students are having difficulty and using that information to improve the course.

-## What Information We Collect
 We gather the following types of information about students using scripts which access data on BBlearn:

 * Student name